-Wild kiwifruit populations are potential reservoirs for Psa-V and other harmful organisms.
-As wild vines are unlikely to receive any form of crop protection, they are high risk sites for potential establishment and spread of harmful organisms.
-This is particularly important when wild vines are accessible or in close proximity to managed orchards.
-For example, an increase in Psa-V inoculum levels increases the risk of disease spread by a number of pathways including but not limited to wind, water and material/people movements.
-Lowering Psa-V inoculum levels, and available habitat for other potentially harmful organisms, is considered by KVH to be a key part of the strategy to achieve successful kiwifruit production.
+Wild kiwifruit populations are potential reservoirs for Psa-V. As these are unlikely to receive any form of crop protection, they are high risk sites for potential establishment and spread of Psa-V within a region.
+This is particularly important when wild plants are accessible or in close proximity to managed orchards.
+An increase in Psa-V inoculum levels increases the risk of disease spread by a number of pathways including but not limited to wind, water and material/people movements.
+Lowering inoculum levels is considered by KVH to be a key part of the strategy to achieve successful kiwifruit production with more tolerant varieties.

-Uncontrolled wild kiwifruit plants often produce fruit containing viable seed.
-Infestations can then spread, mostly through bird-borne seed dispersal, increasing the size of the problem and risk over time.
-Wild kiwifruit is difficult to control and represents a clear case where 'prevention is better than cure', there is a strong economic rationale for getting on top of the problem early.
+Uncontrolled, wild kiwifruit plants often produce fruit containing viable seed.
+Infestations can then spread, mostly through bird-borne seed dispersal, increasing size of the problem / risk over time.
+Wild kiwifruit is difficult to control, and represents a clear case where 'prevention is better than cure' and there is a strong economic rationale for getting on top of the problem early.

-The level of risk associated with any given wild kiwifruit population will not be equal (refer to level of risk criteria below), and KVH will prioritise effort and work in partnership with willing regional authorities to achieve mutually beneficial outcomes and value where possible.
+The level of risk associated with any given wild kiwifruit population will not be equal (refer to risk criteria below), and KVH will prioritise effort and work in partnership with willing regional authorities to achieve mutually beneficial outcomes and value.

-Relationship with regional authorities and Regional Pest Management Plans
+Relationship with regional authorities and regional pest management plans

-Some regional authorities have an interest in, and take action to manage, wild kiwifruit as part of a strategy to reduce the impact of wild kiwifruit on biodiversity values.
+Some regional authorities have an interest in, and take action to manage, wild kiwifruit as part of a strategy to reduce the impact of wild kiwifruit on indigenous biodiversity values.
 Increasingly, regional authorities are adding "wild kiwifruit" as a pest plant within their Regional Pest Management Plans (RPMPs).